-During September in Japan, summer vibes still linger in the air and temperatures are cooler than the earlier summer months, hovering around 80-85F.
-The summer heat begins to fade as temperatures drop even further towards the end of the month, making it a good time to travel.
-During early September there are still plenty of clear skies and sunny days.
+During early September, there are still plenty of clear skies and sunny days.
 You can still climb Mount Fuji, and beer gardens remain open.
 Later in the month, many local festivals are themed around viewings of the autumn moon, known as tsukimi in Japanese.

 Planning a trip to Japan this year?
 Check out my 5 Day Tokyo Itinerary article for ideas on what to see and do in Japan’s capital!

-Japan in September – 14 Things to See and Do in 2024!
+Japan in September – 15 Things to See and Do in 2025!

 1. Chofu City Fireworks, Tokyo